dschil138/chatterstack/README.md

 convo.remove_from_start(count)
 ```

-But probably the most important, in my opinion, are the methods simplifying your ability to move the system message.
+But much more importantly - methods for fine-grained control over the system message.

 System messages are usually used for instructions, and often it can be helpful to have the instructions appear more "recently" in the conversation.
+Which means tracking and moving this message, with out disrupting the others.
 ```py
 # move your system message to be the most recent message in convo
 convo.move_system_to_end()